MicrosoftDocs/win32/desktop-src/FWP/wmi/wfascimprov/msft-netikecryptoset.md

 ---
-Description: A list of crypto suites, in preferential order, to use when negotiating an SA. ms.assetid: 8d52f54c-0747-457a-9947-dcfee77b904d
+description: A list of crypto suites, in preferential order, to use when negotiating an SA. ms.assetid: 8d52f54c-0747-457a-9947-dcfee77b904d
 title: MSFT\_NetIKECryptoSet class